Orange-OpenSource/NMaaS/README.md

 git submodule update

 # OR (advanced users)
-# (Optional) Checkout your Kubespray and Kube-Prometheus prefered version if needed
+# (Optional) Checkout your Kubespray and Kube-Prometheus prefered version if needed :
+# It allows you to choose your release.
+We recommend taking the release we used for security reasons.
 git clone https://github.com/kubernetes-sigs/kubespray.git
 git clone https://github.com/coreos/kube-prometheus.git